digital-work-lab/open-source-project/slides/04-python_2.md

 ---

+### Deliverable: Merge

+- The merge should be done in one of the first hacking session meetings
+- Students should prepare the merge by selecting suitable branches and explaining why they should be merged
+- We will complete the merge together with the students to prevent and solve problems

+---
 # We value your feedback and suggestions

 We encourage you to share your feedback and suggestions on this slide deck: